holloway-ai/leif/README.md

 ---

 ## Run Locally
-To run locally in debug mode run:
+To run locally in debug mode run (in dev environment):

 ```

-uvicorn app.api:app --reload
+uvicorn app.main:app --reload
 ```
-Open your browser to http://localhost:8000/docs to view the OpenAPI UI.
+Open your browser to http://localhost:8000 to view the OpenAPI UI.

 ![Open API Image](./images/cookiecutter-docs.png)